Feast Day Of King Lucius – First Christian King Of Britain? December 3rd

 List of plays performed in February 1596 by the Admiral’s Men

-Last year, marked the completion of the project to bring this archive to the public.
-The Henslowe-Alleyn Digitisation project.
+2023 marked the completion of the project to bring this archive to the public.
+And here is the Henslowe-Alleyn Digitisation project.
 As well as digitising the Archive, elements that had been separated from the original archive have been brought back, so the greatest archive of information on the Shakespearean theatre is now unified and available.
-It is an immense bit of news for the Shakespeare industry.
+It is an immense benefit for the Shakespeare industry.

 I searched the archive for ‘Crack me this nut’ but their search engine searches for anything that mentions ANY of the words, and as the word ‘this’ is in virtually everything in the archive, the search is effectively useless.
 Putting ‘Crack me this nut’ in quotes does not help.
 I have emailed them!